Working with Live Vertebrate Animals in Research

 IACUC Terms & Conditions of Approval

-The Principal Investigator/Lead Researcher (or Faculty Sponsor) is ultimately responsible for the proper execution of this study, including both the ethical and humane care and use of animals and the strict adherence by all study team members to IACUC requirements, all federal/ state/ local laws, and UC/UCI regulations and policies governing the use of animals in research, teaching and testing.
+The Lead Researcher (or Faculty Sponsor) is ultimately responsible for the proper execution of a study, including both the ethical and humane care and use of animals and the strict adherence by all study team members to IACUC requirements, all federal/ state/ local laws, and UC/UCI regulations and policies governing the use of animals in research, teaching and testing.

-As Principal Investigator/Lead Researcher (or Faculty Sponsor) of an animal use protocol, I understand and agree to the following:
+As Lead Researcher (or Faculty Sponsor) of an animal use protocol, I understand and agree to the following:

 - If applicable to my study, I and my study team members will ensure that controlled substances (as identified by the United States Drug Enforcement Administration) are handled and stored in accordance with UCI EH&S Controlled Substances Program Guidelines.

-- I am responsible for ensuring that all individuals named on this project have read and understand all procedures described in this protocol.
+- I am responsible for ensuring that all individuals named on the project have read and understand all procedures described in the protocol.

-- I am responsible for ensuring that all experiments and procedures involving animals are performed under my supervision or that of another qualified professional listed on this protocol.
+- I am responsible for ensuring that all experiments and procedures involving animals are performed under my supervision or that of another qualified professional listed on the protocol.

-- All personnel having direct live animal contact on this project, including myself, are currently or will be trained in humane and scientifically acceptable procedures for animal handling, administration of therapeutic drugs and euthanasia used in this project.
-I understand that study team members may not initiate any procedure with live animals prior to completing this training and until they demonstrate proficiency in the procedures they will perform under this protocol.
+- All personnel having direct live animal contact on the project, including myself, are currently or will be trained in humane and scientifically acceptable procedures for animal handling, administration of therapeutic drugs and euthanasia used in the project.
+I understand that study team members may not initiate any procedure with live animals prior to completing this training and until they demonstrate proficiency in the procedures they will perform under the protocol.

 - All study team members with direct animal contact will participate in the UCI Laboratory Animal Occupational Health Program (LAOHP) and be made aware of the potential hazards associated with the use of live animals, animal tissues, and other potential hazards associated with the research.